 STA staff noted that a funding agreement will be needed before SolTrans can claim the funding for the FY 2025-26 Solano Express service.
-SolTrans staff indicated that they understood the need for a funding agreement.
+SolTrans staff indicated that she understood the need for a funding agreement.
 STA staff requested that SolTrans provide language pertaining to services outlined in the agreement.
 After more discussion, the group agreed to table this item until the next month's meeting of the Consortium on April 29, 2025.

-On April 25, 2025, STA staff noted that the Intercity Transit Funding and Cost Sharing agreement is being brought back to the Solano County Intercity Transit Consortium for approval and emphasized the importance of the agreement, which is necessary for the program's funding, and highlighted the need for funding of the Solano Express service.
+On April 25, 2025, STA staff noted that the Intercity Transit Funding and Cost Sharing agreement is being brought back to the Solano County Intercity Transit Consortium for approval and emphasized the importance of the agreement, which is crucial for the program's funding, and highlighted the need for funding of the Solano Express service.
 SolTrans staff indicated they are working on amendments.
-After the discussion, a motion was passed to continue the conversation at the next scheduled meeting on May 27th.